Richard A. Chaifetz School of Business

 Business Scholars – Three-Year Degree Program

 High school seniors applying for admission are reviewed on an individual basis.
 The best-qualified students are selected from the application pool with a required minimum high school GPA of 3.75 on a 4.00 scale and a high school math GPA of 3.60 after completing at least three years of coursework.
 Standardized test scores are optional but recommended; international applicants may be required to submit proof of English proficiency.
-Applicants should note that students accepted in previous years had an average composite 30+ ACT or an average total 1330+ SAT.
+Applicants should note that students accepted in previous years had an average composite 30-plus ACT or an average total 1330-plus SAT.

 Accounting Scholars Program